 In 2016, the Company received an exploration advance of \$1,500,000 from Eros.
 As further described in Note 6 of the audited annual consolidated financial statements, Eros earned a convertible 8.7% interest in the Spectrum property under this agreement, which was subsequently converted to 25,000,000 common shares of the Company, on April 21, 2016.
-The Company and Eros share a common director and officer.
+The Company and Eros share two common directors and one officer.